reyestech/Nmap-Metasploit-Penetration-Testing-Report/README.md

 ## Initial Compromise (Picture 1.5-1.7)
-We looked for vulnerable targets, such as HTTP servers, that haven't kept up with current network security standards.
+We identified vulnerable targets, such as HTTP servers, that haven't kept pace with current network security standards.
 Host C is running on a server in the network.
 We browsed the website using its IP address and port number (http://172.31.8.66:1013).
 Using the new utility to test its defenses and explore the unsecured server, we found the user's IDs and permissions.
 We explored the host using the "whoami" command to test the server's vulnerabilities and saw that we could inject commands into the server.

 Findings
 - Fullstack's server (Host A) is an unsecured web server using the HTTP protocol with DevOps privileges.